ZmicierGT/fcore/readme.md

 - Perform a real-time screening of the market using the screening API.
 - Generate reports.

-### Here is a simplified diagram of how Fcore is designed:
+## Here is a simplified diagram of how Fcore is designed:

 ![Diagram](fc.png "Diagram")

-# Quick Start
+## Quick Start

 Here are some basic examples of how to use Fcore.
 Please note that all the provided examples are a kind of 'Hello World's' and are not intended to be a real market strategies.

 **The latest version of yfinance library is required to run these examples.
-Always update yfinace to the latest version using 'pip install yfinance --upgrade'**
+Always update yfinance to the latest version using 'pip install yfinance --upgrade'**

 ## Data Management